top of page

 • St. Mark’s Episcopal Church, Palo Alto

-• St. Mary the Virgin, San Francisco
+• St. Mary the Virgin Episcopal Church, San Francisco

-• St. Paul’s Episcopal Church, Oakland
+• St. Paul’s Episcopal Church, San Rafael

 • St. Stephen’s Episcopal Church, Belvedere